-- participate fully in their educational program - display positive behaviours that demonstrate respect for themselves, their peers, their teachers and members of the school community - respect the right of others to learn.
+- participate fully in their educational program - display positive behaviours that demonstrate respect for themselves, their peers, their teachers and members of the school community - respect the right of others to learn

-Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents/carers/guardians and approach a trusted teacher or a member of the school leadership team.
+Students who may have a complaint or concern about something that has happened at school are encouraged to speak to their parents or carers and approach a trusted teacher or a member of the school leadership team.
+Further information about raising a complaint or concern is available in our Complaints Policy.

-6. Student Behavioural Expectations and Management
+6. Student behavioural expectations and management

-Shared behaviour expectations for students, parents/carers/guardians and school staff are detailed at Appendix 3.
+Shared behaviour expectations for students, parents/carers/guardians and school staff are detailed at

-Responding to challenging behaviour
+Appendix 3.
+Responding to challenging behaviour.

-Where a student acts in breach of the behaviour standards of our school community, we will institute a staged response, as outlined in the Department of Education and Training Student Engagement and Inclusion Guidance (see Appendix 4).
+Where a student acts in breach of the behaviour standards of our school community, we will implement a staged response, as outlined in the Department of Education and Training Student Engagement and Inclusion Guidance (see Appendix 4).